darwino/darwino-documentation/Developer Guide/Using the Studio.md

  - darwino.properties
  There is an API in Darwino to get these property values.

-- -mobile: doesn’t run anywhere.
-Theis project is a container for resources that are common to both mobile platforms (iOS and Android).
+- -mobile: This project doesn’t run anywhere.
+It is is a container for resources that are common to both mobile platforms (iOS and Android).
 AppMobileManifest.java is like AppManifest, but specifically for mobile devices.
 It adds a set of options that are very specific to mobile devices.
 The wizard provides only the basic skeleton.
 The developer puts the common mobile code and resources here.

 - -android-hybrid: Depending on wizard choices, you can have an android-hybrid and/or and android native.
 Typically you’ll choose one and not both.
 We are not showing android native in the demos.